folio-org/folio-org.github.io/guidelines/github-action-ci.md

 In the `scripts` attribute of the `package.json` the following command needs to be added
 - `"build-mod-descriptor": "stripes mod descriptor --full --strict | jq '.[]' > module-descriptor.json ",`

-This triggers the module descriptor build process.
+This triggers the ModuleDescriptor build process.

 For repositories where `COMPILE_TRANSLATION_FILES` are set to true the following changes should be made to the `package.json`
 - In the `scripts` attribute the following command needs to be added
     - `"formatjs-compile": "formatjs compile-folder --ast --format simple ./translations/ui-users ./translations/users/compiled"`
 - Add `"@formatjs/cli": "^4.2.20",` as a devDependency

 ## Replacing the Jenkins pipeline